Missing and Absent

 Every year over 100,000 children run away in the uk.
-Running away is a sign that something is wrong in a child life and may be at risk of harm.
+Running away is a sign that something is wrong in a childs life and may be at risk of harm.

 Children and young people who go missing in Central Bedfordshire are responded to in accordance with the Bedford Borough, Central Bedfordshire and Luton Borough Safeguarding Children Boards Safeguarding Children and Young People who Run Away and go missing from Home and Care protocol.
 Please click here for Pan Bedfordshire protocol

 Repeatedly going missing should not be viewed as a normal pattern of behaviour.
 For example, repeat episodes of a child going missing can indicate sexual exploitation.
 If a child has run away two or more times, consideration should be given to undertaking an Early Help Assessment or if the indications are that the child is a Child in Need, a referral to Children’s Social Care in conjunction with the threshold criteria.

 The Statutory Guidance on Children Who Run Away or Go Missing from Home or Care 2014 is issued under Section 7 of the Local Authority Social Services Act 1970 and states that local authorities must offer an independent return interview to all children who run away or go missing from their family home or care’.
 Please click here for statutory guidance

 In Central Bedfordshire, any young person who has been reported as missing or absent to the police or to another organisation will be offered a return home interview by our independent return home interview services.
 The return home interview service will accept referrals via the access and referral hub from parent’s carers and professionals.
 Please contact 0300 300 8585 or Access&Referral@centralbedfordshire.gov.uk for further information or to make a referral.

 A return home interview is an in-depth conversation with a young person who has run away.
 It should be led by an independent, trained professional whom the young person trusts.